KIT-HYD/HERs/README.md

 The code and datasets are complementary parts of the study proposed by Thiesen and Ehret (2021):

->_Thiesen, S.; Ehret, U.: Assessing local and spatial uncertainty with nonparametric geostatistics, Stoch.
+>_Thiesen, S.; Ehret, U. Assessing local and spatial uncertainty with nonparametric geostatistics, Stoch.
 Environ.
 Res.
 Risk.
 Assess. [preprint], https://doi.org/10.21203/rs.3.rs-272229/v1, in review, 2021._

 ## License agreement